Those who are living with diabetes know that is essential to have stable blood glucose levels.

 One banana of medium size in addition to the sugar and starch contains 3 g of fiber.
 Everyone, no matter whether with or without diabetes needs to consume suitable amounts of dietary fiber because of its health benefits.

 However, fiber is particularly vital for people who have diabetes, because it can help slow down the absorption and digestion of carbs.
 This can help lower blood glucose spikes and also improve the overall control of blood glucose.

 Resistant starches are actually chains of sugar – starch which is actually immune to digestion when it comes to the upper part of the digestive system.

-Meaning that resistant starches function similarly as fiber and that won’t lead to a rise in the blood glucose levels.
+Meaning that resistant starches function similarly to fiber and that won’t lead to a rise in blood glucose levels.

 Ripe or yellow bananas have less resistant starch in comparison to green bananas.
-Also, they have more sugar, that is more promptly absorbed in comparison to the starch.
+Also, they have more sugar, which is more promptly absorbed in comparison to the starch.

 However, ripeness is not the only factor for the amount of sugar in the banana.
 Size is also another factor.
 The larger the banana, the more carbs.
 Yes, as a matter of fact, a large banana will have a more significant influence on blood glucose levels.